eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-10-07-azure-distribution/README.md

 ## Rationale

 Two reasons are pushing toward this decision:
-- Tractus-X Connector is a reference implementation for Catena-X: so nothing should stop anybody to build and use their own Connector (also without using EDC), so there are no reasons for us to maintain more than one distribution.
+- Tractus-X Connector is the reference implementation for Catena-X: this project is not meant to satisfy different needs but to show how an EDC Connector distribution for Catena-X can be assembled.
+Our focus should point toward maintaining a single distribution.
-- Tractus-X is an open source software and we should focus on a distribution that involves OSS services.
+- Tractus-X is an open source software, and we should focus on a distribution that involves OSS services.

 ## Approach